enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

         :opacity: The overall opacity of the vtk object.

         :scalars: optional scalar data.

+        :seed_resolution: The resolution of the seed.
+Determines the number of seed points Must be an integer or None.

+        :seed_scale: Scales the seed around its default center Must be a float.
+Default: 1.0

+        :seed_visible: Control the visibility of the seed.
+Must be a boolean.
+                       Default: True

         :seedtype: the widget used as a seed for the streamlines.
 Must be 'line' or 'plane' or 'point' or 'sphere'.
 Default: sphere